-The next property tells us that if A1 and A2 are any two events then the $P(A1 \cup A2) = P(A1) + P(A2) - P(A1 \cap A2)$ This is one or this important in the sense you see as you if you compare this property with respect to the third axiom of this of this probability then we see that here it is the any two events so we are not putting the constant of this mutually exclusive event here.
-So here this A1 and A2 need not be mutually need not be mutually exclusive.
-So, if these are any two events then this is the expression that holds.
+The next property tells us that, if A 1 and A 2 are any two events, then the probability of A 1 union A 2 is equals to probability of A 1 plus probability of A 2 minus probability of A 1 intersection A 2.
+This is one or this important in the sense, you see as you, if you compare this property with respect to the third axiom of this, of this probability, then we see that, here it is the any two events.
+We are not putting the constant of this mutually exclusive event here.
+So, here this A 1 and A 2 need not be mutually, need not be mutually exclusive.
+So, if these are any two events, then this is the expression that holds.

-If you now see here that if in this area there are two events again what we are trying to get is that is the union if this is your A and if this is your B then what we are trying to get is the $P(A) \cup P(B)$.
-So, what is this $P(A \cup B)$ is this green area If I just draw it in the, along the side of this circles this union concept was given in the last class.
-So, this is your union of two events now this two events so how can I express this one?
+If you now, see here, that if, in this area there are two events.
+Again what we are trying to get is, that is the union, if this is your A and if this is your B, then what we are trying to get is the probability of A union probability of B. So, what is this probability of A union B is this, this green area.
+If I just draw it in the, along the side of this circles, this union concept was given in the last class.
+So, this is your union of two events.

-First thing from this thing I can write P(A) that means I am just writing it I am just shading it the area corresponding area here in this Venn diagram which is this, this is your P(A).
-Now I am adding it up P(B) which is again I am just shading it in this, this is the area.
-So if you see while adding up this two process while adding up this two probabilities, we are adding this area twice, one which is there in P(A) and also in P(B).
+Now, this two events, so, how can I express this one?
+First thing, from this thing, I can write probability of A. That means I am just writing it, I am just shading it, the area, corresponding area here, in this Venn diagram, which is this.
+This is your probability of A. Now, I am adding it up, probability of B, which is again, I am just shading it in this, this is the area.

-That is why this area has to be has to be deducted.
-So, this is $-P(A \cap B)$.
-So, this is the graphical representation of this one this particular equation.
+So, if you see, while adding up this two process, while adding up this two probabilities, we are adding this area twice.
+One, which is there in probability of A and also in probability of B, that is why this area has to be, has to be deducted.
+So, this is minus probability of A intersection probability of B.